Intelligent agent: Other

-In 2013, Alexander Wissner-Gross published a theory exploring the relationship between Freedom and Intelligence in intelligent agents.
+In 2013, Alexander Wissner-Gross published a theory exploring the relationship between freedom and intelligence in intelligent agents.

 Hierarchies of agents

 Intelligent agents can be organized hierarchically into multiple "sub-agents."
 These sub-agents handle lower-level functions, and together with the main agent, they form a complete system capable of executing complex tasks and achieving challenging goals.

 Typically, an agent is structured by dividing it into sensors and actuators.
 The perception system gathers input from the environment via the sensors and feeds this information to a central controller, which then issues commands to the actuators.
 Often, a multilayered hierarchy of controllers is necessary to balance the rapid responses required for low-level tasks with the more deliberative reasoning needed for high-level objectives.

 Alternative definitions and uses

 "Intelligent agent" is also often used as a vague term, sometimes synonymous with "virtual personal assistant".
 Some 20th-century definitions characterize an agent as a program that aids a user or that acts on behalf of a user.
 These examples are known as software agents, and sometimes an "intelligent software agent" (that is, a software agent with intelligence) is referred to as an "intelligent agent".

-According to Nikola Kasabov in 1998, IA systems should exhibit the following characteristics:
+According to Nikola Kasabov in 1998, intelligent agent systems should exhibit the following characteristics: